Fall in Porto: Top 11 things to do

 This is how to have a great time during Fall in Porto:

 Watch a fado show

 Fado is the music of saudade, a word that resembles the word longing, but no one can translate its true meaning.
 When you listen to fado whilst in Porto, it immortalizes your experience.
-So any time you hear fado again, you will remember the Autumn you spent in Porto.
+So any time you hear fado again, you will remember your Fall in Porto.

 Here are some of the best places for fado in Porto:

-While you’re spending Autumn in Porto, we recommend you visit some of the most famous parks and gardens in the city.
-These places get stunning with all the golden leaves during the Autumn months!
+While you’re spending Fall in Porto, we recommend you visit some of the most famous parks and gardens in the city.
+These places get stunning with all the golden leaves during the Fall months!
 Not to mention, each park has an interesting story for its visitors.
 Here are some options to explore:

 - Palácio de Cristal is another park to attend and it’s filled with surprises and fun routes including a maze.
 They also have the book fair around September.
 Entry is free of charge.

-- The Botanical Garden in Porto is also another amazing place to visit in the Autumn.
+- The Botanical Garden in Porto is also another amazing place to visit during Fall.
 It has many plants from all over the world including an incredible collection of cacti.
 Entry is free of charge.